fight233/DThouse_cxd/documentation20/en/08.connector/02.rust/docs.md

 cargo test
 ```

-`test` will use default TDengine user and password on localhost (TDengine default).
+`test` will use default DThouse user and password on localhost (DThouse default).

 Set variables if it's not default: